CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ## Mapping with SQL results

-Once you successfully run your query, save the result as a new data table.
+Once you successfully run your <a href="#sql_to_run">query from above</a>, save the result as a new data table.
 It is now easy to make a [choropleth map]({{site.baseurl}}/courses/01-beginners-course/lesson-2.html) by using the new `dist` column to give a visualization of earthquakes in proximity to San Francisco.

 <iframe width='100%' height='520' frameborder='0' src='http://documentation.cartodb.com/viz/14abb440-6e79-11e4-9a76-0e4fddd5de28/embed_map' allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>